carlosangon/venus-experiment-threejs/README.md

 ## What's in it?

-This repo contains a `script` file with all of the logic to render the model and scene.
+This repo contains a `script.js` file with all of the logic to render the model and scene.
 A copy of `OBJLoader.js` to make use of JSON model.
 A copy of `OrbitControls.js` to allow manipulation of the camera and `Detector`.

 The steps to use or view this project are: